kentaro/fluent-plugin-conditional_filter/README.md

 Filter out such key/value pairs whose value aren't greater than or equal to the given value as float value.

+#### numeric_downward

+Filter out such key/value pairs whose value aren't smaller than or equal to the given value as float value

+#### string_match

+Filter out such key/value pairs whose value don't match the given value as string.

 ## Installation

 Add this line to your application's Gemfile: